 Why Pyometra In Cats Can Be A Death Sentence

-Unfortunately, pyometra in cats is not too uncommon.
-As an emergency clinician, we often see these cases arrive at the clinic after hours when regular GP clinics are not open, making treatment that much more expensive.
+Many vets, especially emergency clinicians, will tell you that they often see these cases arrive at the clinic after hours when regular GP clinics are not open, making treatment that much more expensive.

 What Is A Pyometra?